ERLANRAHMAT/telebot-wa/README.md

 ### Node.js Requirements

-This bot requires Node.js v20 or higher.
+This bot requires **Node.js v20 or higher**.
 Recommended hosting options:

 - VPS with Node.js 20+
+- Panel with Node.js 20+
 - Managed Node.js hosting
 - Heroku with Node.js 20+ buildpack

+If you need reliable hosting, you can purchase it at [Click Here](https://api.betabotz.eu.org/price#panel)

 ### Additional Information